MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 ### Design Recommendations

+- Avoid any manual operations on virtual machines and implement proper processes to deploy and rollout changes.
+To automate provisioning of Azure resources using Infrastructure-as-Code via Bicep, Azure Resource Manager templates, Terraform or others.
+Use Azure Automation Desired State Configuration (DSC) to configure VMs.
+For Linux VMs, you can use Cloud-init.

+- Make sure that operational processes for deployment of virtual machines, updates, backup and recovery are in place and properly tested.
+To test for resiliency inject fault in application and take a note of failure and mitigate those failure.

+- Monitor virtual machines and detect for failure.
+The raw data of for monitoring can come from variety of sources.
+Ensure that monitoring is configured and analyze the cause of problems.

+- Analyze that scheduled backups are running healthy and periodic backups are taken.
+Azure [Backup center](/azure/backup/backup-center-overview) can to gain more insights.

 - Prioritize the use of VMSS over VMs to enable capabilities like scale, autoscale and provide zone-redundancy.

 - Prioritize the use of standard images from the Azure Marketplace over custom images that need to maintained.

 - Use [Azure VM Image Builder](/azure/virtual-machines/image-builder-overview) to build and maintain customized images if required.

 Besides these specifics, apply best practices for operational procedures for mission-critical application scenarios when applicable.